cch1999/DMCNN/README.md

 # Distance Matrix - Convolutional Neural Networks

 A simple implementation of enzyme function prediction by treating inter-residue distance matrices as images that are used to train a Convolutional Neural Network (CNN).
+Models are implemented in both in Keras and PyTorch.

 ![Matrix](https://github.com/cch1999/DMCNN/blob/master/figs/precomputed_single_channel.png)

+An example distance matrix, presence of distinct proteins domains are observed as edges in the matrix "image".

 ## Results